choseart/choseart.github.io/_projects/2021-08-18-sunset-on-the-water.md

 ![](/images/sunset-on-the-water/sunset-on-the-water6.jpeg)

-> “Sunset on the water, ahh the reflection can leave you blind…..If I could be anywhere, I’d be on the water, with the wind in my hair…" - <a href="https://mdc.mo.gov/blogs/discover-nature-notes/water">Rogers and Neinhaus Band</a>
+> “Sunset on the water, ahh the reflection can leave you blind…..If I could be anywhere, I’d be on the water, with the wind in my hair…" - <a href="https://mdc.mo.gov/blogs/discover-nature-notes/water">Rogers and Nienhaus Band</a>

 ## A Musical Sunset